hjkim811/SMLMT-PyTorch/README.md

 # SMLMT-PyTorch
 This is a repository for creating tasks and running meta-training using Subset Masked Language Modeling Tasks (SMLMT).
 SMLMT proposes a self-supervised approach to generate a large, rich, meta-learning task distribution from unlabeled text.
-Then, the model can be meta-trained using a optimization-based framework based on MAML.
+With the generated tasks, the model can be meta-trained using a optimization-based framework based on MAML.

 ## Environment
 ```